MEMVLM/MEMVLM/README.md

 ## 📌 Full Code

-The full training and development code will be released after the corresponding paper is accepted.
-Stay tuned!
+The full development code will be released after the paper is accepted.